BLSQ/iaso/docs/index.md

 ### Technical stack

 IASO is made of a white labeled Android application using Java/Kotlin, reusing large parts of the ODK projects, and a web platform programmed using Python/GeoDjango on top of PostGIS.
 Frontend is mainly React/Leaflet.
 The API is implemented via Django rest framework, all data is stored in Postgresql or the media/ directory.
 One of the aims is the ease of integration with other platforms.
 We already have csv and geopackage imports and exports and target easy integration with OSM.

-The companion mobile app for Android allow submitting forms and creating org unit.
+The companion mobile app for Android allows form submission and and org unit creation.
 Forms can also be filled in a web interface via the Enketo companion service.
-Both IASO and Enketo need to be configured to work together.
-It is possible to run an Enketo service locally.